Isa Sakamoto

-Isa Sakamoto (坂本 一彩, Sakamoto Isa) is a Japanese professional footballer who plays as a forward for J2 League side Fagiano Okayama, on loan from Gamba Osaka.
+Isa Sakamoto (坂本 一彩, Sakamoto Isa) is a Japanese professional footballer who plays as a forward for Belgian Pro League side KVC Westerlo.

 Club career

 Sakamoto made his professional debut for J3 League side Gamba Osaka U-23, the reserve team of Gamba Osaka on 19 September 2020 against Vanraure Hachinohe.
 He came on as an 86th-minute substitute for Ko Ise as Gamba Osaka U-23 lost 2–3.
 Sakamoto scored his first goal for Gamba Osaka U-23 on 6 December 2020 against Azul Claro Numazu.
 He scored in the 87th minute from the penalty spot to give Osaka the 2–1 victory.